riyac12/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 You can disable [cluster autoscaler][cluster-autoscaler], or change the cluster from `Auto` mode to `Manual` mode.

-The following example updates VIrtual Machines nodepool *myvmpool* in the cluster named *myAKSCluster* from `Manual` mode to `Auto` mode:
+The following example updates VIrtual Machines node pool *myvmpool* in the cluster named *myAKSCluster* from `Manual` mode to `Auto` mode:

 ```azurecli-interactive
     az aks nodepool update \